 Big Four Hollow is located in Section 14 of Ward Township in Hocking County and lies within the 14-digit HUC unit #05030204060030.
 The project site covers 285 acres of a 410 acre sub-watershed (Big Four Hollow) draining to Monday Creek.
 The design was completed by USFS and TN & A for \$19,000.
-The treatment approach for this site was to install two limestone leach beds and approximately 1,400 linear feet of limestone channel (OLC).
+The treatment approach for this site was to install two limestone leach beds (3000 sq. ft) and approximately 1,400 linear feet of limestone channel (OLC).
 The goal of the design was to reduce acidity concentration, not metals.
-The project goal was met by reducing 26 percent of the acidity concentration at station BF00400.
+The goal of the project was to decrease acidity by 82% at station BF00400, only 25% of the acidity concentration has been decreased at site BF00400.
 Construction was complete Sept.
 17, 2001, by Pangea for a cost of \$320,000.
 The major responsibility of the construction company was to install leach beds and OLCs.
 The funding sources for this project were USFS for the design and MCRP, ODNR-DMRM and USFS for construction.
-Figure 3 and 4 (shown on page 3) estimate approximately 121 lbs/day of acid and 0 lbs/day of metals were prevented from entering into Monday Creek as a result of this AMD reclamation project.
-This project was designed to reduce acidity but not metals.
+Figure 3 and 4 (shown on page 3) estimate approximately 104 lbs/day of acid and 0 lbs/day of metals were prevented from entering into Monday Creek as a result of this AMD reclamation project.
+This project was designed to reduce acidity, not metals.